Your reputation precedes you.

-Professor Elizabeth Keyes is the designated Process Aide for 2016-17.
+Professor Don Stone is the designated Process Aide for 2017-18.
 Each year, the Dean appoints a full-time faculty member to serve as a "Process Aide" for students who are involved in Honor Code proceedings.
 At the student's request, the Process Aide will provide information about the Honor Code process and alternatives available at each stage.
 The Process Aide is not the student's attorney.

-Evening students: Stephen Andrews, Beatrice Campbell, Beth Hill, Justin Hoy, Mathew Moldawer, Alicia Morales
+Evening students: Beatrice Campbell, Jasmine England, Justin Hoy, Brendan Loughran, Mathew Moldawer, Alicia Morales, John Whitney

 New Honor Board members are selected in the spring of each year.
 Members are expected to be available for monthly meetings and to serve in various capacities when a complaint is filed.
 Applicants must have a GPA of at least 2.75, have no prior Honor Code violations and must be a J.D. student.

 *Scroll below to read bios of the members.

 Matthew is a 2L day student.
 In addition to Honor Board, he is also a Teaching Assistant for Professor Wehle's Civil Procedure I/ILS class.
 Prior to law school, Matthew earned an MBA and spent eight years as a federal law enforcement officer with the United States Secret Service.
 Matthew enjoys spending time with his wife Laura, and his daughter Madison.

 Emily is a second-year day student.
 In addition to serving on Honor Board, she is a first-year staff editor for Law Forum.
 Prior to attending law school, Emily received her Master's in Public Health from the University of Iowa.
 Though not a native of Baltimore, she is learning to appreciate all the city has to offer, especially the art museums and delicious restaurants.